 The ODBC driver crashes, queries have unpredictable execution times that depend on caches that often fail and take tens of minutes to rebuild, giving times that have an order of magnitude of variance.

 There are no execution threads, callbacks or asynchronous operations, no layout-specific state, file handling is crap, no cheap way of using barcodes, sync is harder than explaining quantum mechanics to a dog.
 No way to implement mildly complex algorithms without succumbing to impossible execution times.

 Support is inexistant, every time a real bug is found, nobody does anything to fix it.
 They just ask questions and not solve a single thing, inventing excuses to avoid the problem despite having it demonstrated accurately.

 But it allowed me to create LabManager and TRIAD all by myself.

 It gently started teaching me about databases, relationships, functional languages and automation.

-It gave me the motivation to build something that will eventually take its place in my projects.
+It gave me the motivation to build a framework that will eventually take its place in my projects.

 Also it taught me that in software instant gratification is a trait that backfires.
 Badly.